Honors & Awards

 BS, University of Denver, Molecular Biology (2010)

 I am currently pursuing my PhD in the labs of Dr. Max Diehn (MD/PhD) and Dr. Ash Alizadeh (MD/PhD) at Stanford’s School of Medicine.
 I am broadly interested in translational cancer research and bioinformatics, with a focus on using cancer genomics to inform more personalized treatment strategies for cancer patients.
 My lab uses cell free DNA (cfDNA), which is accessible via the circulation, as a non-invasive biomarker to detect and characterize how the genetic landscape of cancer patient’s tumors change over time.
 To do this, my lab has developed Cancer Personalized Profiling by Deep Sequencing (CAPP-Seq), which enables the ultra-sensitive detection of circulating tumor DNA (ctDNA) that is broadly applicable to human cancers.
-My research in focused on the mechanisms underlying acquired resistance to genotype-targeted therapies in patients with Non-Small Cell Lung Cancer (NSCLC).
+The initial focus of my thesis research was on the mechanisms underlying acquired resistance to genotype-targeted therapies in patients with Non-Small Cell Lung Cancer (NSCLC).
+I am now primarily focusing my efforts on improving the sensitivity and specificity of our assay for cancer screening and monitoring applications.
+I am also very interested in business and entrepreneurship, and in my free time I enjoy doing most anything outdoors.

-Beyond these research focuses, I am also very interested in business and entrepreneurship, specifically in the commercialization of biomedical research and the industries of biotechnology and diagnostics.
-I worked for 2 biotech companies while I was an undergrad and since completing my BS in 2010 I have taken graduate level coursework as a part of a new certificate program in “Bioinnovation and Entrepreneurship” administered by the University of Colorado Medical School.
-This coursework has exposed me to subjects such as the fundamentals of entrepreneurship and entity formation, intellectual property law and technology transfer, FDA regulatory compliance, and reimbursement strategy.
+Beyond these research focuses, I am also very interested in business and entrepreneurship, specifically in the development of blood-based cancer diagnostics.
+I worked for two biotech companies while I was an undergraduate at the University of Denver and after completing my BS in 2010 I took graduate level coursework as a part of a certificate program in “Bioinnovation and Entrepreneurship” administered by the University of Colorado Medical School.
+This coursework exposed me to subject matter such as the fundamentals of entrepreneurship and entity formation, intellectual property law and technology transfer, FDA regulatory compliance, and reimbursement strategy.

 In my free time I enjoy doing most anything outdoors, and love hiking, fishing, rafting, and skiing.